GeniusDai/cppev/examples/tcp_pressure/README.md

 ### Step 2.
 Start Client

 Use 32 io-threads to perform the handler, also implicitly there will one thread perform the connect operation.
-Set handlers to the client, then use 10000 ipv4/ipv6 tcp sockets to perform the pressure test.
+Set handlers to the client, then use ipv4/ipv6 tcp sockets to perform the pressure test.

-Since cross network layer protocol is okay if server uses ipv4, so it's fine to connect to the server we just defined.

-Don't forget to set the ulimit-params of your system since the socket number is much more than the default.

 ```
 int main() {
     cppev::tcp_client client(32);
     client.set_on_read_complete(on_read_complete);
     client.set_on_write_complete(on_write_complete);
-    client.add("127.0.0.1", 8888, cppev::family::ipv4, 10000);
+    client.add("127.0.0.1", 8888, cppev::family::ipv4, 7000);
+    client.add("127.0.0.1", 8888, cppev::family::ipv6, 7000);
-    client.add("::1", 8888, cppev::family::ipv6, 10000);
+    client.add("::1", 8888, cppev::family::ipv6, 7000);
     client.run();
     return 0;
 }
 ```

+Attention:

+* Single or double stack is a concept involves DNS, here the server is seen as double stack since we use 127.0.0.1 / ::1 to connect, but the client is single stack since we specify the protocol family for the socket.
+So we cannot use ipv4 server since it doesn't support ipv6 client.

+* Don't forget to set the ulimit-params of your system since the socket number is much more than the default.